darkwisebear/dorkfs/README.md

   message of the newly created commit.
 * log: This file is read-only.
 It provides the commit log of the currently mounted workspace.
+* HEAD: This file shows the current base commit used to display contents.
+Echoing 'latest' to this file will update the repository to the latest commit of the tracked branch.
+If the workspace is unclean, the update is refused.
+* current_branch: This file displays the currently tracked remote branch.
+Echoing a branch name to this file will switch the tracked branch and updates to the latest commit of that branch.
+Switching only works if the workspace is clean.
+* create_branch: This is a write-only file.
+Creates a branch with the written string as its name and sets it to the current commit HEAD points to.
+* revert: This is a write-only file.
+Reverts the file or directory given.
+The string has to be a path relative to the mount point.
+* status: This is a read-only file.
+Displays the status of the workspace.
+The first column shows the status of the file or directory:
+  'D' denotes a deleted file or dir, 'A' denotes added files, and 'M' marks modified files.
+The second column shows the path to the file or directory as a relative path to the mount point.

 Examples
 ========